Geoff Chappell, Software Analyst

 Or so might go the theory or principle.
 Against it is that Microsoft’s documentation of TraceQueryInformation and TraceSetInformation, as perused online today (30th November 2016), does not tell programmers what form of information to expect or provide.
 Indeed, what it does say is arguably misleading, for it suggests that the TraceSystemTraceEnableFlagsInfo case works just with “the setting for the EnableFlags for the system trace provider” and directs attention to the documentation of the EVENT_TRACE_PROPERTIES structure.
 In fact, the case provides for a significant extension of those flags.

-The EVENT_TRACE_GROUPMASK_INFORMATION structure is not documented.
-Its only known public disclosure by Microsoft is a C-language definition in a header file named NTETW.H from the Enterprise edition of the Windows Driver Kit (WDK) for Windows 10 version 1511.
+The EVENT_TRACE_GROUPMASK_INFORMATION structure is not documented but Microsoft has published a C-language definition in a header file named NTETW.H from the Enterprise edition of the Windows Driver Kit (WDK) for Windows 10 version 1511.

 The EVENT_TRACE_GROUPMASK_INFORMATION is 0x30 bytes in both 32-bit and 64-bit Windows: